robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.2.5 WHILE Loops

 > [!IMPORTANT]
-> LXX Understand the purpose and basic concept of WHILE Loops (K2)
+> LO-XX Understand the purpose and basic concept of WHILE Loops (K2)

 While the `FOR` loop iterates over a known amount of values, `WHILE` loops repeat their body as long as a condition is met.
 This is typically used in cases where the number of iterations is not known in advance or depends on a dynamic condition.